22Neves/devsite-docs/guides/checkout-api-orders/payment-integration-supertoken.en.md

 >
 > It is important to wrap these requests in a _try-catch_ block to ensure that any potential errors are handled properly.
 If you encounter one, you can refer to our [list of possible errors](/developers/en/docs/checkout-api-v2/payment-integration/saved-payment-methods#editor_1:~:text=4.%20Process%20Payment-,Possible,-errors).

-Finally, to allow the buyer to view these payment options in your checkout and select their preferred one, you need to render them on a screen.
+To allow the buyer to view these payment options in your checkout and select their preferred one, you need to render them on a screen.
 Below is an example of how to display them.

 ----[mlb]----
 ![Example of the store frontend with the available payment methods](/images/api-orders/supertoken-payment-methods-mlb.png)